yamanoku/vuefes-japan-online-2022/pages/en.md

 ---

-Thus, some elements of WAI-ARIA cannot be used as they are, and their unintentional use may affect the application.
+In this way, some elements of WAI-ARIA cannot be used as they are, and their unintentional use may affect the application.

-The wrong use of WAI-ARIA can easily result in a non-accessible product.
+You can easily create something that isn't accessible by misusing it.

 On the other hand, using HTML roughly guarantees the same behavior in browser standards.

-If you are likely to use WAI-ARIA without understanding it, please stop and consider whether it is possible to use HTML alone without using WAI-ARIA.
+If you're not sure about WAI-ARIA and are about to use it, you might want to stop and consider whether you can express it in HTML alone without using them.

 [MDN Web Docs](https://developer.mozilla.org/en-US/), a collection of web technology information for developers, lists accessibility concerns on the HTML elements page.

-This is a useful site for understanding if you are using HTML incorrectly in your everyday writing.
+It's a useful site to understand if you're using HTML the way you usually write.

 If you want to learn HTML in more detail, we also recommend "[HTML Kaitai Shinsho](https://www.borndigital.co.jp/book/25999.html)".